Mocking

 test:MockFunction intAddMockFn = new ();

-After the initialization, the following options can be used to stub the behaviour of a function written in the module being tested.
+After the initialization, the following options can be used to stub the behavior of a function written in the module being tested.

 Stub to return a specific value

-This test stubs the behaviour of the get function to return a specific value in 2 ways:
+This test stubs the behavior of the get function to return a specific value in 2 ways:

 1. Stubbing to return a specific value in general